cern-eos/eos/doc/configuration/geoscheduling.rst

 To achieve its tasks, the GeoTreeEngine has several features including:

 * a background *updater* which keeps snapshots and trees up-to-date.
 It updates snapshots and, only when needed, trees.
 Only when it is ultimately necessary, the updates on the snapshots are backported to the trees.
 It happens when a filesystem is added or removed from a scheduling group.
 So in general, snapshots have fresher information than trees.
 This is perfectly normal.
-* a *penalty system* which makes sure that some filesystems cannot be overscheduled in bursts of requests.
+* a *penalty system* which makes sure that some filesystems cannot be over-scheduled in bursts of requests.
 Atomic penalties can be self-estimated or fixed.
-These penalties are substracted from the *dlscore* and the *ulscore* of the scheduled fs.
+These penalties are subtracted from the *dlscore* and the *ulscore* of the scheduled fs.
 * a *latency estimation system* which estimates how fresh is the information the state of the GeoTreeEngine is based on.

 Internal parameters